sstangl/openpowerlifting/docs/lifter-name-corrections.md

 To see what files were changed by the script, execute `git status`.

 To commit the name changes, execute `git commit -a`.
 The `-a` flag automatically adds changed files that were already tracked by git from previous commits.

+## Disambiguating Lifters with the Same Name

+Occasionally, two lifters can share the same name.
+There is a simple mechanism in place to separate them into unique lifters with separate entries in the rankings.

+Two lifters both named, for example, `Emily Hu`, may be renamed by naming one of them `Emily Hu #1` and the other `Emily Hu #2` in the relevant `entries.csv` file for the meet.

+To make sure that this special name syntax is used intentionally, an entry must be added to the file `lifter-data/name-disambiguation.csv` specifying both the name of the lifter and how many different lifters in the database share that name.

+Keeping with the above example, if in the future a meet contains `Emily Hu` without specifying which one, that will produce a warning at build-time, to be investigated and corrected later.